yasir2000/linkedout/README.md

   <img src="assets/linkedout-hero-optimizied.png" alt="LinkedOut Preview" width="100%" />
 </div>

 LinkedOut was built to help manage hectic LinkedIn inboxes on mobile and desktop.
-It includes AI draft replies, text snippets library.
+It includes AI draft replies and static text snippets library, making it a nimble assistant without being ChatGPT.
 Front-end built with Next.js, TypeScript, and Tailwind CSS.
 Backend runs on n8n and PocketBase.
+Clone it, tweak it, make it yours.

 ## Features

-- 🤖 AI-powered message drafts
+- AI-powered message drafts
-- 📱 Responsive design for mobile and desktop
+- Responsive design for mobile and desktop
-- 🔄 Real-time message updates with optimistic UI
+- Beautiful UI with dark mode support
-- 🎨 Beautiful UI with dark mode support
+- Secure authentication
-- ⚡️ Instant message previews
+- Setup wizard to deploy backend and set up database
-- 🔒 Secure authentication
+- Open source: Self-host it, fork it.

 ## Known Outscope
 - Logic breaks if you send the first message (no sendee data set in DB)